 Can You Use a Cardboard Box as Checked Luggage?

 The short and simple answer: YES.

 Nevertheless, just as with your other checked luggage, an airline’s standard baggage fees and rules and restrictions will apply.
-You have to make sure that your cardboard box’s size and weight are within the allowed size and weight as standard checked luggage.
+You have to make sure that your cardboard box’s size and weight are within the allowed restrictions for standard checked luggage.

 As most airlines allow two pieces of luggage per person, so you can bring one or two checked cardboard boxes.
 Remember, however, that you need to first check with the baggage rules of the airline you’re flying with, just to be sure that you won’t run into any trouble when you get to the airport.

 You also need to confirm that they won’t charge extra because you are bringing a cardboard box instead.
 Some airlines charge an extra fee for boxes or bags, depending on the size or ticket you have.
 You also need to be careful of the items you put in as the airline will most likely charge for oversized or overweight boxes.

 Tip: While using cardboard boxes as checked luggage is perfectly fine, they won’t provide any protection.
 If you’re bringing something that needs to stay protected while it’s stored in the cargo hold, you might want to look into Pelican cases, which are one of the most durable checked cases out there.
 They’re expensive, but they’re well worth it if you’re constantly flying with a lot of checked gear (for instance, for mountaineering, filming, e.t.c.).